How to add different payload (e.g. ISO) files

 2. The \_ISO\AUTO folder (Direct boot menu)

 - All the payload files in all sub-folders will be listed in the menu

 Do not place Windows Installer ISOs in this folder, they probably won't work!

-\_ISO\AUTO folder - you can make multiple new sub-folders (to any depth) in this folder and place payload files (and .txt files) in any of them.
+You can make multiple new sub-folders (to any depth) in the \_ISO\AUTO folder and place payload files (and .txt files) in any of them.
 All payload files and folders will be alphabetically sorted and the payload files will all be listed together in the DIRECT BOOT menu.
 Any .mnu files present will be ignored.
 This allows you to group your payload files (e.g. .iso or .imgPTN) into different folders, but still have them all listed in one single menu.
 You can change the menu heading of the DIRECT BOOT menu by making a new STRINGS.TXT file (see Changing the text\language for details).